 The paperwork and compliances I have to deal with after converting our proprietorship firm into a private limited company are too big a pain.

 Yes.
-We are a private limited company because of the emphasis business world attached to the word “company”.
+We are a private limited company because of the emphasis business world attaches to the word “company”.

 But life was definitely simpler when we were a proprietorship firm.